rubatopy/rubato/docs/source/tutorials/platformer/step5.rst

         :emphasize-lines: 1-

 We're also including a version with some more in-depth features that weren't covered in this tutorial, including win detection, advanced animation switching, and a respawn system.
 Also new scenes, with multiple levels.
-It's the real deal.
+Noice.

 Sneak Peak: